Sweetness and sour acidity join forces with small pops of poppy seeds in this simple and delicious honey poppy seed salad dressing.

 I developed this recipe using another recipe I had already had that uses real honey.
 This honey poppy seed salad dressing recipe was the second most popular salad dressing at Focus on the Family (surpassed only by ranch, of course!).
 There’s just something irresistible about the sweetness of the honey in combination with the tangy acidity of the vinegar.
 It adds adds moisture, texture, and flavor to salad, chicken, and more!

 Now, you may be wondering how something with honey in it is low glycemic.
 Well, it technically isn’t.
-But today’s rendition of this recipe uses Nature’s Hollow Sugar Free Honey.
-And while it doesn’t taste identical to real honey, it’s close enough that it puts this amazing salad dressing back on the menu for me, even with my low glycemic living!
+But today’s rendition of this recipe uses either Nature’s Hollow Sugar Free Honey or my homemade honey.
+And while neither of these taste identical to real honey, they’re close enough that it puts this amazing salad dressing back on the menu for me, even with my low glycemic living!

 The obvious use for this honey poppy seed salad dressing is drizzled over salad greens.
 But it’s also good for marinating already grilled chicken breasts to add to your salad.

-- ¼ cup Nature's Hollow Sugar Free Honey
+- ¼ cup honey (for an XO) OR Nature's Hollow Sugar Free Honey or Homemade Honey (for an S)

 - 1 teaspoon dry ground mustard